-- 1. Various Measures of Cognitive Complexity: Multiple measures converge to show that Assad is capable of appreciating different viewpoints and the nuances between them. al-Assad's integrative complexity (his ability to differentiate different perspectives and integrate them) is relatively high compared to other leaders in the region.
-Al-Assad furthermore demonstrates an ability to be logically consistent in how he evaluates situations, and is responsive to credible (in his view) empirical evidence. - 2.
+- 1. Various Measures of Cognitive Complexity: Multiple measures converge to show that Assad is capable of appreciating different viewpoints and the nuances between them. al-Assad's integrative complexity (his ability to differentiate different perspectives and integrate them) is relatively high compared to other leaders in the region. al-Assad furthermore demonstrates an ability to be logically consistent in how he evaluates situations, and is responsive to credible (in his view) empirical evidence. - 2.
 Deterrence: Traditional deterrence theory should apply to al-Assad generally, although during periods of intense stress he may deviate more from such a model. - 3.
 Integrative Complexity (IC): In general his IC has not changed over the course of the conflict.
 But analysis of specific events suggests his IC tends to be lower when under intense threat, or before taking decisive and violent action, compared to afterwards. - 4.
 Arab Nationalism: al-Assad wants to lead Arab interests; he is a staunch Arab nationalist. - 5.
-Opposition to the West and Israel: al-Assad wishes to oppose Western and Israeli influence in the Arab world; the history of Middle Eastern peace talks makes Assad cynical about Israel-Palestine negotiations, despite his cognitive inclination for negotiation. - 6.
+Opposition to the West and Israel: al-Assad wishes to oppose Western and Israeli influence in the Arab world; the history of Middle Eastern peace talks makes Assad cynical about Israel-Palestine negotiations, despite his cognitive inclination for negotiation.
+Assad's narrative of opposing Israel decreases dramatically once Syrian unrest begins (March 2011); return to this narrative may be an indicator of his baseline rhetoric in times of relative peace within Syria. - 6.
 Secular Ba'athist Political Ideology: al-Assad's reasoning and values are consistent with a more secular, Ba'athist, political ideology.

-Main Recommendations
+Key Recommendations

 We used the doctrinal 7-Step MISO process to characterize al-Assad as a target audience of one, and we absorbed the relevant components of our multi-method analyses into the Target Audience Analysis format.
+Summary of Key Recommendations along with Supporting Analyses, Part II Location, and Confidence Level are shown in table one.
 The main practical recommendations are:

-- 1. Avoid direct threats to al-Assad's hold on power and - 2.
-Appeal to al-Assad's Cognitive Complexity (ability to see different sides to an issue, flexible decision-making, openness to information), pragmatism, and respect for Arab nationalism to broker a negotiated settlement.
+- Avoid direct threats to the Syrian Ba'athist regime's hold on power; - Appeal to al-Assad's relatively high baseline level of Cognitive Complexity (ability to see different sides to an issue, flexible decision-making, openness to information), pragmatism, and respect for Arab nationalism to broker a negotiated settlement; and - Identify and exploit al-Assad's dynamic levels of Integrative Complexity to assess his relative susceptibility, develop arguments and recommended psychological actions and/or refine assessment criteria at a specific point in time.